Archaeologists Make The Surprising Discovery Of The 4,800-Year-Old ‘Lost’ City Of Mardaman Hidden In Iraq

 The cuneiform tablets that were discovered have been found to have been written roughly around 1250 BC when this region would have been under the strict control of Assur-nasir.

-The University of Tübingen’s Peter Pfälzner, who is in charge of archaeological excavations at the site, has explained that these cuneiform tablets detail “administrative and commercial affairs with the people of Mardama.”
+The University of Tubingen’s Peter Pfalzner, who is in charge of archaeological excavations at the site, has explained that these cuneiform tablets detail “administrative and commercial affairs with the people of Mardama.”

 Ancient Lost City of Mardaman Uncovered in Iraq https://t.co/iYN4epYZn4pic.twitter.com/G8Yoa3wcd5